-- D4.1.1 Chassis This must be any current or previous Motorsport UK homologated Cadet Chassis.
+D4.1.1 Chassis - This must be any current or previous Motorsport UK homologated Cadet Chassis.
 This chassis must remain as it was when homologated.
 The only additions permitted along with modifications solely concerned with their fitment are Seats, Nassau Panels, Front Fairing and Ballast, or for repair purposes.
 Suitable brackets for repairing the engine may be made, but alteration to the core underlying structure of the chassis is prohibited.
-Chassis dimensions are such that the overall length is a maximum of 170cm, the wheelbase is can be either 90cm or 95cm ± 0.5cm, the track as a minimum is 2/3 the wheelbase and as a maximum is 120cm.
-The chassis must be constructed of 28mm or imperial equivalent tubing.
-This regulation overrides the requirements of C1.1.1, C1.1.2 and C1.1.3 - D4.1.2 Materials The following are specifically prohibited.
-Parts made from Kevlar, Carbon Fibre (Except Seats), Magnesium and Titanium - D4.1.3 Front fairing This must comply with C4.4.2 except that its surface face must be a minimum of 250mm by 70mm.
-There is no mandatory requirement for bodywork fitted to pre-2011 homologated cadet chassis to be CIK crash-tested and homologated.
-However, CIK Crash-tested and homologated 'Mini Kart' bodywork is mandatory for current homologation Cadet chassis from 1st January 2012. - D4.1.4 Rear bumper as per C4.5.
-A CIK Crash-tested and homologated rear protection system may not be used in lieu of a rear bumper on pre-2011 Cadet chassis. - D4.1.5 Torsion Bar If the chassis is homologated with a torsion bar, this must be fixed and locked in place at all times. - D4.1.6 Transmission must be direct drive and comply with C9. - D4.1.7 Axle A solid, or hollow magnetic steel axle of 25mm diameter and minimum 4.5mm wall thickness.
-Split quick release bearing mountings are not permitted.
-Must be fitted with circlips on the ends of the axle. - D4.1.8 Sprockets Rear sprocket of 219 pitch, size is free. - D4.1.9 Tyres In dry configuration "Dunlop SL3 MS UK" front 10x3.6x5, rear 11x5.0x5, in wet configuration "Dunlop KT3" front 10x3.6x5, rear 11x4.5x5.
-This regulation overrides C2.1.
-Competitors will be restricted to the use of one set of Dry Tyres per race meeting, (except at the National Sprint Championship meeting where tyres may be changed at the end of Friday practice.
-Competitors will be restricted to the use of one set of Dry Tyres to cover the two days of National Sprint racing a different set of dry tyres may be used for the practice sessions of the National Sprint meeting) - For implementation from September 2024, Competitors will be restricted to the use of four sets of Dry Tyres per race season (except at the National Sprint Championship meeting where an additional set of tyres may be used and changed at the end of Friday practice).
+This regulation overrides the requirements of C1.1.1, C1.1.2 and C1.1.3

+D4.1.2 Materials - The following are specifically prohibited.
+Parts made from Kevlar, Carbon Fibre (Except Seats), Magnesium and Titanium.

+D4.1.3 Regulation withdrawn 2023

+D4.1.4 Rear bumper - as per C4.5.
+A CIK Crash-tested and homologated rear protection system may not be used in lieu of a rear bumper on pre-2011 Cadet chassis.

+D4.1.5 Torsion Bar - If the chassis is homologated with a torsion bar, this must be fixed and locked in place at all times.

+D4.1.6 Transmission - must be direct drive and comply with C9.

+D4.1.7.
+Regulation withdrawn 2023

+D4.1.8 Sprockets - Rear sprocket of 219 pitch, size is free.

+D4.1.9 Tyres - In dry configuration - must be those currently or previously used in Cadet classes in the Motorsport UK Karting Yearbook.
+This regulation overrides C2.1

+Competitors will be restricted to the use of one set of Dry Tyres per race meeting (except at the National Sprint Championship meeting, where tyres may be changed at the end of Friday practice).

+Competitors will be restricted to the use of one set of Dry Tyres to cover the two days of National Sprint Racing.
+A different set of Dry Tyres may be used for the practice sessions of the National Sprint meeting.

+Competitors will be restricted to the use of four sets of Dry Tyres per race season (except at the National Sprint Championship meeting where an additional set of tyres may be used and changed at the end of Friday practice).
 Tyres used at the previous seasons National Sprint Meeting may also be used and will not affect the new tyre allocation.
 A new set of tyres is defined as a set not previously used at a NatSKA round.
 Tyres will be stamped/marked or barcoded at the end of practice within scrutineering.
 Tyres sustaining damage during the meeting which renders them unusable may only be replaced at the discretion of the Chief Scrutineer.
 In such circumstances, it is the responsibility of the driver to ensure that the damaged tyre is inspected by the Chief Scrutineer before the kart exits the circuit/parc ferme.